adtzlr/matadi/README.md

     return W
 ```

-In order to apply the above material model only on the isochoric part of the deformation gradient, use the decorator [`@isochoric_volumetric_split`](https://github.com/adtzlr/matadi/blob/main/matadi/models/_helpers.py#L7-L31).
+In order to apply the above material model only on the isochoric part of the deformation gradient [[2](https://doi.org/10.1016/0045-7825(85)90033-7)], use the decorator [`@isochoric_volumetric_split`](https://github.com/adtzlr/matadi/blob/main/matadi/models/_helpers.py#L7-L31).
 If the keyword `bulk` is passed, an additional [volumetric strain energy function](https://github.com/adtzlr/matadi/blob/main/matadi/models/_helpers.py#L34-L35) is added to the base material formulation.

 ```python
 from matadi.models import isochoric_volumetric_split